vrtnis/harbor-marimo/README.md

 uv run harbor run ... --plugin marimo
 ```

 By default it prints a command for opening the completed job.
-To also create normalized
+It can also export normalized
-JSON without launching a server:
+JSON without starting a server:

 ```bash
 uv run harbor run ... \